 It means #OpenAPS users have more peace of mind to sleep at night for everyone in the family.

 See below for a variety of self-reported, retrospective, observational, and prospective studies completed over the past few years.
+Note: in 2022, the first RCT results were presented and then published in NEJM (see below under 2022 for more details).

 2016 Self-reported OpenAPS Outcomes Study